ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-09-how-to-clean-an-iron-check-best-proven-iron-cleaning-methods.md

 - steam iron
 toc: true
 promoted: false
-update_date: 2020-04-09
+update_date: 2020-04-10
 title: How To Clean an Iron?
-Best Proven Methods for Iron Cleaning
+Check Best Proven Iron Cleaning Methods
 description: Dirty iron plate makes ironing difficult?
 Are you afraid that it might ruin your clothes? ➡️ Learn how to clean an iron - effectively and with no effort!
 intro: Have you ever discovered a stain on your clothes when ironing?
 Or perhaps you